hpsaturn/esp32-canairio-loader/README.md

 ---

 # Troubleshooting

-If don't happen anything after upload, please view the output messages in the serial monitor, maybe you have internet connection issues, for that:
+## Not happen anything after upload

+Please view the output messages in the serial monitor, maybe you have internet connection issues, for that:

 - Wait for complete upload firmware (i.e 100%)
 - Press and hold the reset button